addiscent/vagrant-docker-aws/README.md

   * UnZip 6.00

 #### Misc
-##### VirtualBox Memory Allocation
+##### VagrantBox Memory Allocation
-The default _VirtualBox_ memory allocation is 1GB, which may be increased or reduced by revising the _Vagrantfile_.
+The default _VagrantBox_ memory allocation is 1GB, which may be increased or reduced by revising the _Vagrantfile_.
-To do so, revise this Vagrantfile directive :
+To do so, revise this _Vagrantfile_ directive :

     _vb.memory = "1024"_.

-Change 1024 to, e.g., 512, or 2048, etc.
+Change from 1024 to, e.g., 512, or 2048, etc.  Take care to not exceed the host's amount of available real memory.

-##### VirtualBox Provisioning
+##### VagrantBox Provisioning
 _VirtualBox_ provisioning is done by an _inline_ script, at the end of the _Vagrantfile_.
 You may customize the provisioning as needed by editing that section.

-##### Port Mapping And Php-Server-Mon-Sys
+##### Port Forwarding And Php-Server-Mon-Sys
 The following information is only relevant to users of _Php-Server-Mon-Sys_; if you do not use this _vagrantbox_ to run _Php-Server-Mon-Sys_, you may ignore this section.

-To support _php-server-mon-sys_, the _Vagrantfile_ contains a directive which forwards _Port 28684_ on the _VirtualBox_ to _port 28684_ on the host.
+To support _php-server-mon-sys_, the _Vagrantfile_ contains a directive which forwards _port 28684_ on the _VagrantBox_ to _port 28684_ on the host.
 If necessary, change port mapping by revising the _Vagrantfile_, editing the following directive as needed:

   * config.vm.network "forwarded_port", guest: 28684, host: 28684

+As an example, to change the PSMS application service port, (HTTP port), from 28684 to 8888, revise the directive to :

+  * config.vm.network "forwarded_port", guest: 28684, host: 8888

 #### Etc
 Licensed per Apache License version 2.0